tlux1974/people/README.md

 Other can be possible on demand

 ## How to create a personal page
-Here are the different options.
+Here are the different options:

 1. Compile all the information in a text and image files and get in contact with IFAE's communication team.